Learn about Utah Sow Bugs

 Adults grow to about 3/8 inch long.
-They have a number of rounded body segments and seven pairs of legs.
+They have several rounded body segments and seven pairs of legs.
 Sowbugs possess a pair of tail-like structures on the back end of the body.
-Pillbugs do not have these structures and are capable of rolling into a tight ball when disturbed (a behavior that resulted in their common name, “roly-polies”.)
+Pillbugs do not have these structures and can roll into a tight ball when disturbed (a behavior that resulted in their common name, “roly-polies.”)

 Life Cycle & Reproduction

 Females lay eggs that they carry in a pouch underneath the body.
 Eggs hatch into young sowbugs and pillbugs that resemble adults but are smaller.
 They remain in the pouch for up to 2 months after hatching.
 Complete development occurs in about a year.
 They may live up to 3 years.
 Up to three broods may be produced annually.

 Mainly a nuisance, particularly when they venture indoors; capable of feeding on tender plant tissue and occasionally causing considerable damage to garden transplants and seedlings; medically harmless.